fmalina/revisions-blocl/activism/stateofpower2016.md

 essentially profoundly, irrevocably political decisions and pushing them into the realm of a rules-bound technocracy, an algorithmic approach.

-The European Parliament is a cruel joke, it doesn’t function as a proper Parliament.
+The European Parliament is a cruel joke, it doesn't function as a proper Parliament.
 It is, at best, a simulation of parliament, not a real parliament.

-Now, the British Conservatives that are supporting exit from the EU argue that they don’t need the European Union; that they can have the Single Market without the straitjacket of Brussels.
+Now, the British Conservatives that are supporting exit from the EU argue that they don't need the European Union; that they can have the Single Market without the straitjacket of Brussels.

 So if you reject the possibility of a democratised European Union, you reject